Skip to content ↓

 General Information

-- We collect a voluntary donation of £1 per week at the end of sessions on Fridays to pay for snacks and other miscellaneous resources.
-Alternatively, you can pay at the beginning of each term/half term, if that is more convenient.
+• We collect a voluntary donation of £1 at the end of sessions on Fridays to pay for snacks and other miscellaneous resources.
+Alternatively, you can pay £6.00 at the beginning of each half-term, if that is more convenient.
 Thank you to everyone who has contributed over the past term – without this we would not be able to provide snacks, cooking ingredients, ingredients for playdough, sensory resources etc. Please contribute, if you can afford it.
-Thank you in advance!

 Diary Dates